 Leveraging partnerships with two dozen factory locations across the United States, Impresa is the only nationwide custom modular home manufacturer.
 With such a diverse service area and a focus on creating unique homes, it’s no surprise that Impresa offers nearly 1,000 floor plans with plenty of home styles and elevations to choose from.
 Input your building ZIP code to browse the hundreds of floor plans available in your desired location or bring your building plans directly to Impresa.

 Impresa Modular impresses shoppers with its user-friendly tools and transparent pricing.
 For example, register for a free account and gain instant access to the Express Project Estimator.
 This powerful tool helps you understand the cost of any floor plan and provides estimates for other common costs, such as site work, foundation, installation and finishing work, utility connections, permits, and more.
 You’ll have the ability to factor in the cost of land or optional features, such as a poured basement or garage.

 Project Homestyler, Impresa's interactive design software, is another perk available from this custom modular home manufacturer.
 Even if you don’t have any experience with blueprints, you can develop your own custom modular house plan.

 Like other leading modular home manufacturers, part of the appeal of Impresa Modular is the fast and efficient timeline for building your new home.
 In fact, the company was featured on DIY Network’s "Breakneck Builds" television series in 2015.
-From start to finish, your custom Impresa home can be built, delivered, and finished in just six to eight months.
+From start to finish, your custom Impresa home can be built, delivered, and finished in just three to five months.